confluentinc/cp-docker-images/docs/configuration.rst

 Docker Configuration
 ====================

-The Confluent Platform Docker images support passing configuration variables dynamically using environment variables.
-More specifically, we use the Docker ``-e`` or ``--env`` flags for setting various settings in the respective images when starting up the images.
+You can install the Confluent Platform using Docker images.
+This section provides an overview of Confluent's Docker images for the Confluent Platform.

 .. contents::